 "suggesting that such issues can wait until later sets up a hierarchy of priorities.
 It ingrains the idea that sexism is acceptable, if we are told that there are certain circumstances in which it is an unfortunate but tolerable price to pay for victory."

-I was once working on a committee alongside a woman whose view was quite different to mine.
-We both felt passionately about our common cause but were quite sure that our own way of approaching it was the best way.
+I was once working on a committee alongside a woman whose views were quite different to mine.
+We both felt passionately about our common cause but were quite sure that our own way of approaching it was the best.
 I tried to meet and converse with this woman about what we both wanted to achieve but every time I put my view forward she would cry.
 The same thing would happen in meetings in front of the rest of the committee.
 She would become upset at my opinion, tears would stream from her eyes, and meaningful discussion halted for fear of upsetting her further.
 After a while my compassion dried up - I felt manipulated by these tearful episodes.
-They had the effect of drowning my arguments and eliciting sympathy for hers from fellow committee members convinced that she must have something to cry about and that I was the Bad Guy.
+They had the effect of drowning my arguments and eliciting sympathy for hers from fellow committee members convinced that she must have something to cry about and that I was The Bad Guy.
 Eventually we muddled our way through, but debate and issues were clouded by the power of her tears, and I became convinced that she was using them strategically.
-The moral I learned here was to be awake to the abuse of sympathy and political correctness.
+The moral I learned here was to be awake to the abuse of sympathy and interruptive short-term compassion.

 Joe, who originally started the petition, said in a statement that it had been "hijacked" and that sexist trolls had attempted to "derail it".
 Forgive me, but by taking it down, isn't that exactly what he has done?
 Derailed it?

 My fear is now that any petition can be taken down if it attracts sexist comments and that we will lose the potential for valuable change, as we may have just done with regard to Kuenssburg's fitness for her job.
 My fear is, ironically as it may sound to Laura Bates and 38 Degrees, that at the end of the nasty day, sexism has actually won.